 On January 1, 2003, the Cluster hired The Rev. William Hale (a full-time Chaplain at Canterbury-on-the-Lake), who conducts services every Sunday.
 Due to the shortage of Supply Clergy, all three churches had a Morning Prayer Service averaging once a month with LEMs leading the service.

 St. Hilda’s last regular service was held on October 2, 2011, followed by a Celebration of Ministry and closing on October 11, 2011.
 St. Luke’s and Christ the King remain in a yoked association.
 Following Fr.
 Carr’s retirement in 2012, Fr.
-Hale became Priest-in-charge and serves both parishes.
+Hale became Priest-in-charge and served both parishes.
 St. Luke’s combined its 8:00 a.m. and 10:00 a.m services into a single service at 9:00 a.m., and Christ the King changed its service to 10:30 a.m.
-Lay Eucharistic Ministers conduct Morning Prayer services when needed.
+On July 1, 2018, Fr.
+Hale retired.